Cereba - AI Powered Onboarding Setup

 We used a mix of:

-• Live A/B test results (Guided vs. Express vs. Classic)
+Live A/B test results (Guided vs. Express vs. High User Control)

 We also refined scope using feedback from onboarding support sessions and real usage friction.